 The mucous plug has a classic egg white appearance.

 In some cases, it may contain a tiny tinge of blood.
 During late pregnancy, the mucus plug is thick, sticky and quite transparent.

 In the latter stages of pregnancy and just before labour, the mucous plug dissolves and leaves the vagina as a continuous discharge.
 This discharge may last for more than a day.

 A vaginal discharge refers to any secretion that is released from the vagina at any point in time.

 In most cases, a normal discharge is composed of shed vaginal skin cells, bacteria and vaginal secretions.
 A normal vaginal discharge is usually clear and milky with a gentle scent that is not unpleasant.

 On the other hand, an abnormal vaginal discharge may be green or yellow.
 This is usually indicative of a possible infection.

-- A mucous plug is white in colour and odourless and may contain a tinge of blood.
+- A mucus plug is white in colour and odourless and may contain a tinge of blood.
 On the other hand, vaginal discharge can come in different colours and may have an unpleasant odour, depending on the cause.